amithegde/amithegde.github.io/_posts/2015-7-30-linq-groupby-challenge.md

 In this challenge let us explore [LINQ GroupBy](https://msdn.microsoft.com/en-us/library/vstudio/bb534304%28v=vs.100%29.aspx) based on multiple properties.

-The problem is to Group By Property1 if it matches certain condition or Property2 and collect a meaningful key for each key.
+The problem is to Group By Property1 if it matches certain condition or Property2 and collect a meaningful key for each row.
 As earlier, I use [LinqPad](http://www.linqpad.net/) to get the code working quickly.

 {% highlight csharp %}
 void Main()